ucl-dark/pax/docs/getting-started/installation.md

 First, follow these instructions to [install](https://github.com/google/jax#installation) JAX with the relevant accelerator support.

+Then, install the following [requirements](https://github.com/ucl-dark/pax/blob/main/requirements.txt).

-After the JAX installation, if you run into into the following problem
+If you run into into the following problem

 ```
 Traceback (most recent call last):